peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat DivideToIntegerNaturalScale(
         PeterO.Numbers.EFloat divisor);

- Divides two arbitrary-precision binary floats, and returns the integer part of the result, rounded down, with the preferred exponent set to this value's exponent minus the divisor's exponent.  <b>Parameters:</b>
+ Divides two arbitrary-precision binary floating-point numbers, and returns the integer part of the result, rounded down, with the preferred exponent set to this value's exponent minus the divisor's exponent.  <b>Parameters:</b>

  * <i>divisor</i>: The number to divide by.